Skip to main content

 • Be extra careful with your scalp when getting dressed or getting in and out of cars.

-• Avoid getting direct sunlight (or tanning bed light) on your scalp for the first two weeks.
+• Do not get direct sunlight (or tanning bed light) on your scalp for the first two weeks.

-• Don’t smoke and avoid alcohol, which can impede healing and increase the risk of bleeding.
+• Don’t smoke and avoid alcohol, both of which can impede healing and increase the chance of bleeding.

-• Keep up with any post-procedure therapies prescribed, like minoxidil, finasteride or light therapy, to enhance your results.11
+• To enhance your results, keep up with any post-procedure therapies prescribed, like minoxidil, finasteride or light therapy.11

 Frequently Asked Questions About Hair Transplants